01Call New Donors Just to Say Thank You

 The Fundraising Authority calls these "non-ask" events.
-One small charity I know has a cozy get together once a month at their beautiful ranch where they help physically challenged children through equine therapy.
+Some charities hold get-togethers once a month at their beautiful ranch where they help physically challenged children through equine therapy.
 It's an incredible opportunity to share their mission with new donors, show them around the place, and to forge deeper ties.

 Other non-ask events could be a free lecture by an expert on your issue, an invitation to a special exhibition or the dress rehearsal for your small theater production.
 If most of your new donors are far afield, try an online event.
 Facebook Live, for instance, can be used for a virtual event.

 Volunteers are your best supporters.
 One study found that 43% of donors volunteered first and then donated.
 More important is the fact that almost all volunteers do give, and many do so repeatedly with escalated amounts.

 With first-time donors, this is a wonderful way to turn them into long-time donors.
 Start small, with a one-day volunteer opportunity, or suggest that the new donor invite friends to join him or her in volunteering.
 Make it extra special by making it a family affair.